 About: Ranked 121st nationwide by U.S. News, Colorado State University prides itself on the affordability and flexibility of its online degrees.
 The school holds regional accreditation from the Higher Learning Commission North Central Association.

-The undergraduate program at CSU allows you to specialize in a variety of areas and costs $42,000 on average.
+Furthermore, the undergraduate program at CSU allows you to specialize in a variety of general education areas and costs $42,000 on average.

 11. Southern New Hampshire University

 About: Southern New Hampshire University prides itself on a wide range of high quality and affordable online accounting programs.
 Students can choose between a Certificate, a Graduate Certificate, a Bachelor of Science or a Master of Science in Accounting.
 The programs are accredited by the New England Association of Schools and Colleges.